vasdee/git-tag-flow/README.md

 You might ask, "Why is `staging/` the defacto name for a what is essentially a release branch".
 Well, the answer is that naming your branches the same as a tag can cause some confusion.
-For example, `git checkout release/1.0.0` - are we checking out a tag or branch here??
+For example, `git checkout release/1.0.0` - are we checking out a tag or branch here?
 For this reason `staging/` is the branch name that is used to trigger a release, when the `release/` tag is applied.

 ## Interaction with changelogs

 git-tag-flow doesn't believe in automatic generation of changelogs.
-Automatic generation of changelogs is not a deterministic action and changelogs **should** be managed via the dev, and treated as a change to the code base in which it lives.
+Automatic generation of changelogs is not a deterministic action and change logs **should** be managed via the dev, and treated as a change to the code base in which it lives.